toshkv/godiff/README.md

 This program can be use to compare files and directories for differences.
-When comparing directories, it iterates through all files in both directories and compare files having the same name.
+When comparing directories, it iterates through all files in both directories and compares files having the same name.

 See example output [here:](http://raw.githack.com/spcau/godiff/master/example.html)

 ##How to use godiff

 	godiff file1 file2 > results.html
-	godiff directory1 directory > results.html
+	godiff directory1 directory2 > results.html

 See `godiff -h` for all the available command line options

 ##Features

-* When comparing two directory, place all the differences into a single html file.
+* When comparing two directories, place all the differences into a single html file.
 * Supports UTF8 file.
-* Show differences within a line
+* Show differences within a line.
 * Options for ignore case, white spaces compare, blank lines etc.

 ##Description

-I need a program to to compare 2 directories, and report differences in all files.
+I need a program to compare 2 directories, and report differences in all files.
 Much like gnudiff, but with a nicer output.
 And I also like to try out the go programming language, so I created __godiff__.